ioBroker/ioBroker.javascript/docs/en/javascript.md

 sendTo('telegram', {user: 'UserName', text: 'Test message'});
 ```

-Some adapters also support responses to the send messages. (e.g. history, sql, telegram)
+Some adapters also support responses to the sent messages. (e.g. history, sql, telegram)
-The response is only returned in the callback if the message is send to a specific instance!
+The response is only returned in the callback if the message is sent to a specific instance!

 Example with response: